Blind Ptychography: Uniqueness and Ambiguities: Conclusion and discussion

-Under the mask phase constraint and for a strongly connected object with an anchoring part, we have proved that ambiguities in blind ptychography are manifest in the block phase which can vary from block to block (Theorem \ref{thm:u}, Corollary \ref{thm:u0} and Theorem \ref{thm:many}).
-We have shown by examples (Examples \ref{ex0} and \ref{ex3.1}) that both the mask phase constraint and the anchoring assumption are necessary.
+Under the Mask Phase Constraint (MPC) and the anchoring assumption, we have proved, for a strongly connected object, the local uniqueness (Theorem \ref{thm:u} and Theorem \ref{thm:many}) manifested as the phase drift equation \eqref{200.4}-\eqref{200.5'}.
+We have shown by examples (Examples \ref{ex0} and \ref{ex3.1}) that both MPC and the anchoring assumption are necessary.
+For the global uniqueness with the exception of inherent ambiguities (scaling factor and affine phase factor), we have showed that the mixing schemes are ptychographically complete (Theorem \ref{thm:mix}), including the perturbed raster scans (Theorems \ref{thm7.4} and \ref{thm7.5}).

-We have introduced the mixing schemes for which the object and mask can be simultaneously recovered up to a scaling constant factor and an affine phase factor (Theorem \ref{thm:mix}, Corollary \ref{cor:mix}).
-We have given concrete examples (Examples \ref{ex:raster} and \ref{ex:mix}) of the mixing schemes including irregular perturbations of the raster scan.
-Our uniqueness theory gives a rigorous explanation for the minimum overlapping ratio of $50\%$ for empirical blind ptychography \cite{overlap,ePIE09}.

-Recently \cite{DRS-ptych}, we have developed ptychographic reconstruction algorithms based on the uniqueness theory developed here and demonstrated excellent performance with the measurement schemes discussed in Example \ref{ex:mix}.
-In particular, the mask phase constraint enables an initialization method that yields global, geometrical convergence of the iteration.

-\commentout{ For the lattice scheme, we have shown that the block phases along any cyclic subgroup forms an arithmetic progression (Theorem \ref{lem2}).
-However, additional ambiguities are inherent to the lattice scheme: First, the raster grid pathology of degrees of freedom proportional to the squared stepsize (Theorem \ref{thm:recovery}) and, second, an arithmetically progressing phase shift from block to block that directly mimics the block phase structure (Example \ref{ex4} and \ref{ex5}).

-For both the lattice and the mixing schemes, the affine phase ambiguity in the block phases disappear under a mask-size constraint (Theorem \ref{thm:u2}). }
+In addition, for both the mixing schemes and the regular raster scan (Proposition \ref{prop:raster}), we have proved that their block phases must have an affine profile, $\theta_\bt=\theta_0+\bt\cdot \br$ for some $\br\in \IR^2$.
+It is unclear if this holds true for any other schemes without the global uniqueness property.

+Our approach to global uniqueness is based on 3-part coupling designed particularly for analyzing the perturbed raster scans.
+Our theory and Example \ref{ex50} prove that the overlap ratio $50\%$ is more or less the minimum requirement for blind ptychography with the irregularly perturbed raster scan (see \eqref{coprime0}, \eqref{805}).

+Our theory has several practical implications.
+First, the connectivity condition \eqref{r100} suggests that in the case of a sparse object a higher overlap ratio may be required.
+Second, MPC is re-interpretable in terms of other measurement uncertainties such as scan position errors \cite{Fie08}.
+The level of scan position off-sets that can be corrected depends on the type of mask used in measurement.
+For a random independent mask (Figure \ref{fig:probes}(a)), MPC corresponds to correctable position error of about half a pixel; For a correlated mask, MPC corresponds to correctable position error on the order of the correlation length.